geekette828/sun-haven-parser/README.md

 │
 ├── formatter/                    → Scripts in this directory will format data for wiki consumption.
 │   ├── page_assembly
 │   │   ├── create_item_page.py       → Uses item_infobox, item_recipe, item_summary, navbox scripts to build item pages.
 │   │   └── create_quest_page.py
+│   ├── page_section
+│   │   ├── item_infobox.py           → Creates a formatted item infobox from the json data.
+│   │   ├── item_recipe.py            → Creates a formatted recipe template from the json data.
+│   │   ├── item_summary.py           → Creates a formatted summary from category data.
+│   │   ├── navbox.py                 → Assigns a navbox type based on category data.
+│   │   ├── quest_infobox.py          → Creates a formatted quest infobox from the json data.
+│   │   ├── quest_sections.py         → Assigns certain quest page sections to different quest types.
+│   │   └── quest_summary.py          → Creates a formatted summary from quest type data.
 │   ├── all_dialogue.py           → Creates a directory of all dialgoue for all NPCs.
 │   ├── all_item_descriptions.py  → Creates the format for `Module:Description`.
 │   ├── all_monster_drops.py      → A list of all drops and % to drop item from monsters.
 │   ├── all_npc_names.py          → A list of all NPCs that have speaking lines.
 │   ├── all_recipes.py            → A list of all recipies, in the `Template:Recipie` format in one output.
 │   ├── all_shops.py              → Formats all shop inventory sections.
-│   ├── item_infobox.py           → Creates a formatted item infobox from the json data.
-│   ├── item_recipe.py            → Creates a formatted recipe template from the json data.
-│   ├── item_summary.py           → Creates a formatted summary from category data.
-│   ├── navbox.py                 → Assigns a navbox type based on category data.
 │   ├── quest_infobox.py          → Creates a formatted quest infobox from the json data.
 │   ├── quest_sections.py         → Assigns certain quest page sections to different quest types.
 │   └── quest_summary.py          → Creates a formatted summary from quest type data.